-Perspective | U.S forward Abby Roque is a first-time Olympian — and a pioneer for Indigenous people
+Perspective | U.S. forward Abby Roque is a first-time Olympian — and a pioneer for Indigenous people

 Her responsibility for her team — one that has transitioned past some of its longtime heroes — is to play a smart and tough brand of hockey.
 But her responsibility at these Games is more significant: to help Indigenous kids realize that their lives have no boundaries.

-“It’s something I do hold responsible to try to make it known and try to make it that other indigenous girls and boys can play,” she said.
+“It’s something I do hold responsible to try to make it known and try to make it that other Indigenous girls and boys can play,” she said.
 “I do feel responsible for that.
 I do think it’s super-important.”

 Roque characterizes her home, Sault Ste.
 Marie, Mich., as “a small town with lots of love.